 Most of the time, Google Wifi (Mesh) should work perfectly with Simple mode.
-And unfortunately, there are cases where the simple model may cause Google Wifi to lose DNS capability.
+And unfortunately, there are cases where the simple model may cause Google Wifi to loose DNS capability.
 Until we (or Google) fixes this problem, here is a simple workaround to enable DHCP mode on Google Wifi.

 This guide is in Beta, and for advanced users only.
 Please be aware that after this setup, the satellites sometimes may appear as "offline" in Google Wifi app, but actually the satellites are working.